Generative Spoken Dialogue Language Modeling: Introduction

-Within the domain of speech-based systems, it is not much different, as current spoken assistants like Siri or Alexa are triggered by a predetermined wake word, and wait for the end of an utterance followed by sufficient silence to segment the turns of the human interlocutor.
+Within speech-based systems, it is very similar, as current spoken assistants like Siri or Alexa are triggered by a predetermined wake word, and wait for the end of an utterance followed by sufficient silence to segment the turns of the human interlocutor.
 This may give rise to slow and unnatural conversations.
 In fact, in human-human conversation, \textit{pauses} within speaker turns tend to be on average longer than \textit{gaps} between speaker turns \cite{brady1968statistical,ten2005temporal, heldner2010pauses}, indicating that silence may not be the main cue for humans to switch turns.
-Because most speech-based systems are based on ASR, and that many significant aspects of speech like prosody and nonverbals are typically not annotated in naturalistic speech dialogues, current dialogue systems have been struggling with generating naturalistic dialogue.
+Because most speech-based systems are based on Automatic Speech Recognition (ASR), and that many significant aspects of speech like prosody and nonverbals are typically not annotated in naturalistic speech dialogues, current dialogue systems have been struggling with generating naturalistic dialogue.